-Very large cysts can be cause symptomatics and require drainage before birth or emergency removal immediately after delivery.
+Very large cysts can be symptomatic and require drainage before birth or emergency removal immediately after delivery.
 However, most are asymptomatic and require no surgery in the neonatal period.
 Occasionally, after several months of observation, a cyst may completely disappear.

-Typically, cystic malformations that persist may become infected, increase in size, or increase the likelihood of lung tumors development later in life.
+Typically, cystic malformations that persist may become infected, grow in size or increase the likelihood of developing lung tumors later in life.
 For these reasons, cystic malformations that don’t go away require surgery for removal.